mattlewis92/angular-confirmation-popover/README.md

 An angular2 bootstrap confirmation popover

 TODO
-* tests
 * create production bundle
 * demo on gh-pages

+Future extensions
+* Tests
+* Upgrade to angular RC0 -> blocked on https://github.com/valor-software/ng2-bootstrap being upgraded
-* append to body?
+* Append to body -> need something like: https://github.com/ng-bootstrap/core/pull/174
-* custom template support?
+* Custom template -> unsure how to do this